Local AWQ competitions

 The Carlos and Malú Alvarez 2017 Academic WorldQuest National Competition will be held on Saturday, April 29 at the National Press Club in Washington, DC.

-This year's National Competition will feature a welcome reception at the U.S. Institute of Peace on Friday, April 28.
+This year's National Competition will feature a welcome reception at the U.S. Institute of Peace on Friday, April 28, from 4:30-6:00 PM.
+Students will have a unique opportunity to engage with Institute staff and learn more about USIP's important work around the world.
 USIP will also be sponsoring the "Peace and Conflict in Today's World" category of the competition.

 - Great Decisions